FRRouting/frr/doc/user/ospfd.rst

 .. clicmd:: no pce scope

-   The commands are conform to :rfc:`5088` and allow OSPF router announce Path Compuatation Elemenent (PCE) capabilities through the Router Information (RI) LSA.
+   The commands are conform to :rfc:`5088` and allow OSPF router announce Path Computation Element (PCE) capabilities through the Router Information (RI) LSA.
 Router Information must be enable prior to this.
-The command set/unset respectively the PCE IP adress, Autonomous System (AS) numbers of controlled domains, neighbor ASs, flag and scope.
+The command set/unset respectively the PCE IP address, Autonomous System (AS) numbers of controlled domains, neighbor ASs, flag and scope.
 For flag and scope, please refer to :rfc`5088` for the BITPATTERN recognition.
 Multiple 'pce neighbor' command could be specified in order to specify all PCE neighbours.